 I am trying to start a business/have a baby/find a job/make more money but somehow nothing I do seems to work.
 Why does life always feel like such a struggle?

 Sometimes we get in our own way and we don’t even know it!

 For example, we might tell ourselves we want certain things, perhaps because we’ve been brought up in a society that expects us to want those things, but often we don’t actually want them.
 Most of the time, we are just looking for love, fulfillment and security.

 It’s important to acknowledge our true feelings and desires.

 As well as our real fears and inhibitions.

 And beliefs about how life works.

 Working with a healer as a coach can uncover some of these unconscious layers and shift our inner—and as a result, our outer—realities.
-Life is meant to be a magical flow of surprises and synchronicities.
+Even in the midst of severe difficulty, we can tap into a magical flow of surprises and synchronicities, and regain a sense of excitement and curiosity.
 The only real challenge is facing ourselves as we really are and dissolving the illusion that we’re meant to do it all on our own.